Aion (video game): PvPvE system

+PvP Battlegrounds

-The participation in PvP is rewarded with Abyss Points in the game.
+Before the introduction of Glory Point system, the participation in PvP was rewarded with Abyss Points in the game.
 The game ranks players as battles are won against fellow players based on their participation in the Abyss and Balaurea.
 Certain items can be purchased with these points such as high-end armor and weapons.
-This is referred to as the Abyss Rank system, and there can only be a limited number of high-ranking players per server.
+This was referred to as the Abyss Rank system, and there can only be a limited number of high-ranking players per server.
 The highest-ranking players compete for the relatively few rank positions available.
-Players of a very high rank are also granted the ability to transform into what is known as a Guardian General; a form that bestows an exceedingly large boost to certain stats.
-Abyss points are gained by killing other players in combat, and points are lost by being killed by another player.
-Higher points are awarded for a kill of a much higher ranked player than for killing an equal or lower ranked player.
+Players of a very high rank are also granted the ability to transform into what is known as a Guardian General, a form that bestows an exceedingly large boost to certain stats.
+Abyss Points are gained by killing other players in combat, and points are lost by being killed by another player.
+Higher points were awarded for a kill of a much higher ranked player than for killing an equal or lower ranked player.
 Abyss Points can also be earned by completing certain quests and by selling certain items.

-In 4.5 patch, a new Glory Point system is introduced.
-It replaced the Abyss Point ranking system, turning Abyss Points into a currency to be spent instead of a factor defines players' rank.
-You can get these glory points from sieges or pvp and pve instances.
+In 4.5 patch, a new Glory Point system was introduced.
+It replaced the Abyss Point ranking system, turning Abyss Points into a currency to be spent instead of a factor that defined player's rank.
+The players can get these Glory Points from sieges or PvP and PvE instances.
 Player cannot get these points from killing the opposite faction.
-Glory points are not usable as currency to buy new items, but they do decrease a certain amount daily, and the number of lost points depends on the players rank.
+Glory Points are not usable as currency to buy new items and weapons, but they do decrease a certain amount daily, and the number of lost points depends on the player's rank.